chaitany851P/Web-Based-Java-Programming-Projects-JSP-/README.md

 10. **To-Do List**: Users add, edit, delete, and mark tasks as complete, with completed tasks auto-deleted.

 Each project demonstrates the use of JSP for creating functional, interactive applications with simple, user-friendly interfaces.

+In each project there is also atteched SQL file for database